DogOSdev/Filestructure/README.md

 This holds user's files.
 This could be compared to the Unix `home` folder or the Window's `Users` folder.
 View the `1/home` folder to check out how that directory tree is formed.

 ## Final Thoughts
-That's the planned filesystem for DogOS.
+That's the planned filestructure for DogOS.
 Any improvements are welcome, just make a fork and pull request.